Efficient Reinforcement Learning for StarCraft by Abstract Forward Models and Transfer Learning: Background

-Transition functions $P(\cdot)$ are usually unknown in many MDPs.
-Therefore, depending on whether the transition function is used, reinforcement learning can be divided into two categories, namely, model-free RL~\cite{schulman2017proximal} and model-based RL (MB-RL)~\cite{Ha2018worldmodel}.
-The advantage of model-free RL is that it is not necessary to learn the transition function, which is convenient, but the disadvantage of it is that the sample utilization rate is low.
-In contrast, model-based reinforcement learning methods tend to be high sample efficient but need to first learn a model.
-Different from previous MB-RL methods, in this work, we use human knowledge to design a model.
-Some previous works based on abstract models and hierarchical planning were applied in StarCraft~I~\cite{ontanon2015adversarial}.
-Unlike them, we use RL as our training algorithms and build a model from scratch.
+Transition functions $P(\cdot|s, a)$ (also called as dynamic functions) are usually unknown in many MDPs.
+Therefore, depending on whether the transition function is used, RL can be divided into model-free RL~\cite{mnih2015human,schulman2017proximal,wang2016duelingICML} and MB-RL~\cite{Ha2018worldmodelNIPS,NagabandiKFL2018mbrl}.
+The advantage of model-free RL is that it is not necessary to learn the transition function, but the disadvantage of it is the low sample efficiency.
+In contrast, MB-RL methods tend to be more sample efficient, but need a model.